 (10) QSEs providing RRS and ERCOT shall meet the deployment performance requirements specified in Section 8, Performance Monitoring.

-(11) For RRS deployment that is not automatic in response to frequency deviation, ERCOT shall issue RRS deployment Dispatch Instructions over ICCP for Generation Resources and Controllable Load Resources and XML for all other Load Resources.
+(11) For RRS deployment that is not automatic in response to frequency deviation, ERCOT shall issue RRS deployment Dispatch Instructions over ICCP for Generation Resources, ESRs, and Controllable Load Resources and XML for all other Load Resources.
 Those Dispatch Instructions must contain the MW output requested.
 For Generation Resources and Controllable Load Resources from which RRS capacity was deployed, ERCOT shall use SCED to dispatch RRS energy.
 The Base Points for those Resources includes RRS energy as well as any other energy dispatched by SCED.

 (12) To the extent that ERCOT deploys a Load Resource that is not a Controllable Load Resource and that has chosen a block deployment option, ERCOT shall either deploy the entire responsibility or, if only partial deployment is possible, skip the Load Resource with the block deployment option and proceed to deploy the next available Resource.

-(13) RRS provided from a Generation Resource shall be responsive to frequency deviations as defined in Section 8.5.1.1, Governor in Service.
+(13) RRS provided from a Generation Resource or ESR shall be responsive to frequency deviations as defined in Section 8.5.1.1, Governor in Service.
 Generation Resources providing RRS must have a Governor droop setting that is not greater than 5.0%.

 (14) RRS provided from a Resource capable of FFR shall self-deploy their obligated response within 15 cycles after frequency drops below 59.85 Hz and must continue to provide a response until the frequency increases above that level.
 Resources which require recharging may do so once the frequency increases above 59.990 Hz.